-(3) The potential for receiving quick updates and expanding one’s range of sources
+The potential for receiving quick updates and expanding one’s range of sources

 One of the most prominent reasons for joining Twitter that participants mentioned was gaining access to fast updates and expanding their range of sources on a new platform.
-One journalist explained his reason for adopting Twitter: "Following sources from around the world"...
-With the possibility of communicating with them and receiving updates in real-time, I became engrossed in Twitter during the Gaza flotilla raid in 2010, during which the activists widely used Twitter as part of their activities.
-So Twitter became an important source of information.
-Another journalist noted: "The nuclear talks between Iran and the world powers—most of the updates come from Twitter.
-After that, I understood that the worlds of "breaking news" and journalism primarily exist there.
-Finally, a senior news editor provided a unique viewpoint: "When I began as a night news editor, I needed "fillers"—supplementary stories that "filled" the world when nothing was happening here.
-So I opened Twitter to be updated on the "tweets" from foreign media sources.
-Then I discovered how dominant Twitter activity is for our correspondents.
-This finding is in line with other research in the field (e.g., Hermida 2010, Hermida et al. 2014, Swasy 2016, Usher et al. 2018), though Tenenboim (2017) says that wartime conditions can change these tendencies.
+One journalist explained his reason for adopting Twitter: ‘Following sources from around the world...with the possibility of communicating with them and receiving updates in real-time, I became engrossed in Twitter during the Gaza flotilla raid in 2010, during which the activists widely used Twitter as part of their activities.
+So, Twitter became an important source of information.’
+Another journalist noted: ‘The nuclear talks between Iran and the world powers—most of the updates come from Twitter.
+After that, I understood that the worlds of “breaking news” and journalism primarily exist there.’
+Finally, a senior news editor provided a unique viewpoint: ‘When I began as a night news editor, I needed “fillers”—supplementary stories that “filled” the world when nothing was happening here.
+So, I opened Twitter to be updated on the tweets from foreign media sources.
+Then I discovered how dominant Twitter activity is for our correspondents.’
+This finding is in line with other research in the field (e.g., Hermida 2010, Hermida et al. 2014, Swasy 2016, Usher et al., 2018), though Tenenboim (2017) says that wartime conditions can change these tendencies.

-(4) The desire to present a unique voice to colleagues, communities, and actors relevant to one’s field.
+The desire to present a unique voice to colleagues, communities, and actors relevant to one’s field.

 Due to ethical, professional, and other limitations, most news correspondents cannot express their opinions as part of their news coverage.
 However, Twitter gives them a platform to make their voices heard, particularly with audiences that are valued and relevant to their work.
-In response to a question about their motivation for using Twitter, one of the news correspondents wrote, "the desire to write my opinion regarding certain issues (in brief) and humorously and freely."
-Another journalist notes, "You can say things on Twitter that you did not say when broadcasting or convey a little of what lies behind the scenes.
-The public likes what lies behind the scenes.
+In response to a question about their motivation for using Twitter, one of the news correspondents wrote: ‘The desire to write my opinion regarding certain issues (in brief) and humorously and freely.’
+Another journalist noted: ‘You can say things on Twitter that you did not say when broadcasting or convey a little of what lies behind the scenes.
+The public likes what lies behind the scenes.’
 Tenenboim (2017) examined how Israeli and international reporters used Twitter during the Gaza War.
 He found that Israeli journalists who wanted to share critical voices in the patriotic wartime atmosphere did so in a smart way by retweeting the opinions of others instead of tweeting their own.

-(5) A desire to reach out to new audiences
+A desire to reach out to new audiences

 Another primary factor for choosing Twitter as a work tool and a new sphere of activity was journalists’ desire to reach audiences that they would not previously have considered news consumers.
-For example, a veteran journalist noted: "I began following colleagues in my field of coverage and saw that I could contribute information and increase the dissemination of my sector, particularly to a focused community."
-Another expressed "the wish to open up to new, younger communities that use social media on the Internet and do not listen to Reshet Bet [radio station]."
-Swasy (2016) noted that the new potential audiences found on Twitter, on a global level, were among the main explanations for the overwhelming adoption of this new journalistic work tool.
+For example, a veteran journalist noted: ‘I began following colleagues in my field of coverage and saw that I could contribute information and increase the dissemination of my sector, particularly to a focused community.’
+Another expressed ‘the wish to open up to new, younger communities that use social media on the Internet and do not listen to Reshet Bet [radio station].’
+Swasy (2016) noted that the new potentially global audiences on Twitter were among the main explanations for the overwhelming adoption of this new journalistic work tool.
 Enli and Simonsen (2018) revealed similar findings.